GordonVi/win2s3/README.md

 }
 ```

-# Give me a quick list of how to setup AWS S3 and this script from scratch

-- Sign up for AWS with a credit card at https://aws.amazon.com/resources/create-account/

-- #### Setup MFA (Multi Factor Authorization with Google Authenticator)
-- Create a user
-- Create a Key / Secret for API access

-- #### Create an IAM policy (permissions) with the policy template from above
 - Attach that Policy (permissions) to a Role
 - Attach that Role to a Group
 - Add your created user to that group OR attach the policy to your User

-- #### In AWS, go to the S3 Section
-- Create a bucket, make sure to enable versioning
-- Do not enable public viewing
-- I recommend having a common prefix for your backup buckets with 2 dashes.
-Like "win2s3--"

 - #### Install AWS CLI on your Windows PC
 - Open Powershell